cthoyt/cthoyt.github.io/_posts/2020-09-17-sars-cov-2-proteins-in-bel.md

 ---
 layout: post
-title: How to Refer to SARS-CoV-2 Proteins in BEL
+title: Referring to SARS-CoV-2 Proteins in BEL
 date: 2020-09-17 01:05:00 +0100
 ---
 Many of the proteins in the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) are cleavage products of the replicase polyprotein 1ab ([uniprot:P0DTD1](https://identifiers.org/uniprot:P0DTD1)).
 Unfortunately, the bioinformatics community is not so comfortable with proteins like this and nomenclature remains tricky.
-Luckily, the [Biological Expression Language (BEL)](https://biological-expression-language.github.io) has exactly the right tool to integrate information about these proteins with the `fragment()` function.
+Luckily, the [Biological Expression Language (BEL)](https://biological-expression-language.github.io) has exactly the right tool to encode information about these proteins using the `fragment()` function.

 ![SARS-CoV-2 Genome](/img/sars-cov-2-genome.jpeg)

-This image was modified from the C&EN article [What do we know about the novel coronavirus’s 29 proteins? ](https://cen.acs.org/biological-chemistry/infectious-disease/know-novel-coronaviruss-29-proteins/98/web/2020/04).
+This image was modified from the C&EN article [What do we know about the novel coronavirus’s 29 proteins?](https://cen.acs.org/biological-chemistry/infectious-disease/know-novel-coronaviruss-29-proteins/98/web/2020/04)

 UniProt lists each of the 16 non-structural proteins (often written as symbols nsp1-nsp16) as protein chains of the main protein entry, uniprot:P0DTD1.
 These chains are assigned identifiers